haihala/modman/README.md

 Factorio command line mod manager.

 ## Usage:
 After installation, run eihter "gui.py" or "modman.py", where the latter is a text based user interface that will tell you what to do.
 Gui tutorial is below.
+Gui can be started by double clicking gui.py after python3 and requests have been installed.

 ## Installation: